-Ooty is famous as ‘Queen of Hills’ surrounded by Blue mountains, verdant tea estates and considered as famous summer destination of South India.
+Ooty is famous as ‘Queen of Hills’ surrounded by Blue mountains, verdant tea estates, and is considered a famous summer destination of South India.
 The temperature remains pleasant throughout the year, which makes it a perfect destination for families.

 Things to Do in Ooty

-You can instantly fall in love with the people, culture and nature in Ooty.
+You can instantly fall in love with the people, culture, and nature in Ooty.
 Ooty is a trip your family will love.
-There are many things to do in Ooty for families, from visit to Nilgiri hills, chasing waterfalls or admiring colonial architecture.
+There are many things to do in Ooty for families, from a visit to Nilgiri hills, chasing waterfalls, or admiring colonial architecture.

 Things to Do with Kids in Ooty

 If you are traveling with kids, visit the Botanical Gardens and Wax Museum to keep them entertained.
-If your children are book lovers, you must visit Higginbothams Book store to read vast collection of books.
-One of the top activity in Ooty includes taking a boat ride in Ooty Lake- which is a famous family picnic spot.
+If your children are book lovers, you must visit the Higginbothams Book store to read a vast collection of books.
+One of the top activities in Ooty includes taking a boat ride in Ooty Lake- which is a famous family picnic spot.

-There are many view points in Ooty like Doplphin’s Nose, Dodabetta Peak and Ketty Valley View point.
+There are many viewpoints in Ooty like Dolphin’s Nose, Dodabetta Peak, and Ketty Valley Viewpoint.
 These are easily accessible for all ages and perfect to visit if your family loves nature.

 Tea Capital of India

-If you are tea lover, Ooty is going to be heaven for you.
+If you are a tea lover, Ooty is going to be heaven for you.
 It is a famous for being the tea capital of India.
-You can visit any tea estates in Ooty which gives you the idea about the tea making process.
-At the end of the tours you can taste different varieties of tea.
+You can visit any tea estates in Ooty which gives you an idea about the tea-making process.
+At the end of the tours, you can taste different varieties of tea.
 They will also be available to purchase from the souvenirs shops.

 Directions to Ooty

-Coimbatore is nearest airport to Ooty.
-You can reach to Ooty via Cab or Bus which takes 2-3 hours.
+Coimbatore is the nearest airport to Ooty.
+You can reach Ooty via Cab or Bus which takes 2-3 hours.